<meta name="p:domain_verify" content="caf576808d8b3366b681e2b91489e668"/>

 Yet we rarely pause to consider how the same shifts in light, season, and lunar rhythm may influence a sensitive horse, or the human nervous system sitting quietly in the saddle.

-If nature responds to these cycles, why would partnership not?
+If nature responds to these cycles, then why wouldn't we?

 When you recognise these rhythms, training becomes strategic rather than reactive.